nh-yoz/rsync-incremental-remote-backup/README.md

 ```
 Add this line:
 ```
-0 1 * * 3,6 /bin/bash <path to script> # Will run at 1 am twice a week (wednesday and saturday).
+0 1 * * 3,6 /bin/bash <path to script> -e <path to environment file> # Will run at 1 am twice a week (wednesday and saturday).
 Search the internet for crontab syntax
 ```
 Save and exit